Melina Papoutsi

 Working Papers:

-Using newly available micro-data on public and private firms, this paper documents the rise of market financing in the euro area through the lens of new and small issuers.
+Using newly available micro-data, this paper documents new evidence on the rise of non-bank credit to mid-size firms in the euro area.
 Recent new issuers of debt securities are typically small, private, and unrated.
-The spreads of small unrated issuers are comparable to high-yield bonds.
-Holdings of traditional "buy-and-hold" investors are small for unrated and smaller issuers, while non-bank intermediaries are large investors.
-However, these non-bank intermediaries were as stabilizing as insurers during the March 2020 turmoil.
+Their spreads are comparable to high-yield bonds.
+Traditional "buy-and-hold'' investors are small for unrated and smaller issuers, while non-bank intermediaries are large.
+These non-bank intermediaries were however as stabilizing as insurers during the March 2020 turmoil.
 Nevertheless, the subsequent bond issuance wave was restricted to large and rated firms.
-The market for new issuers' debt thus more closely resembles "private debt" markets than the traditional bond market.
+This market thus more closely resembles "private debt'' markets than the traditional bond market.

 How unconventional is green monetary policy?, with Monika Piazzesi and Martin Schneider